juliogomez/netdevops/README.md

 Once connectivity to a certain remote location is not required anymore, you will have to remove the associated relevant configuration from the central head-end, disabling that specific VPN and hence discontinuing connectivity.

 As you might guess, scaling this type of environment would really benefit from _automation_.
-The more remote locations from different 3rd-party entities (ie. partners, vendors), the longer the process to configure VPNs, ACLs with type of traffic and authorized end-points, etc. Implementing these long VPN configurations via CLI is of course a prone to errors process due to the required human interaction, so automation will also take care of this challenge and provide the required consistency along the network.
+The more remote locations from different 3rd-party entities (ie. partners, vendors), the longer the process to configure VPNs, ACLs with type of traffic and authorized end-points, etc. Implementing these long VPN configurations via CLI is of course a _prone-to-error_ process due to the required human interaction, so automation will also take care of this challenge and provide the required consistency along the network.

 This demonstration will focus on how to automate the lifecycle of extranet VPN connections, from setting them up to checking everything is correct, providing related metrics, and tearing them down once they are not required anymore.
-It also includes a simple graphical user interface (GUI) that uses APIs to demonstrate how easy it could be to manage those VPN connections for users without the required permissions to connect via CLI to network devices.
+It also includes a simple graphical user interface (GUI) that uses APIs to demonstrate how easy it could be to manage those VPN connections for users without the required permissions to connect via CLI to network devices, or even the knowledge to configure them.

 #### <a name='Topology'></a>Topology